easycoder/easycoder.github.io/resources/codex/md/step7.md

 One good way to avoid this is to use arrays.
 An array is a variable that has multiple values.
 Like a pigeon-hole letterbox system, where the boxes are all the same but have different contents.

 In most programming languages, arrays use brackets to indicate what's going on.
-So, to access the third element of the variable ~code:data~ you would see
+So, to access the third element of the array variable ~code:data~ you would see

 ~code:data[3]~